-Spain's Rajoy concedes likely defeat in confidence vote
+Rajoy forced out as Spain's Prime Minister

 Sanchez, the leader of the main opposition Spanish Socialist Workers' Party (PSOE), would then automatically become prime minister.

+As soon as the vote of no confidence passes, the President of the Parliament, Ana Pastor, must inform the king.
+From that moment, according to the Spanish constitution, Sanchez will be considered to be in office.

-Members of parliament can also approve Sanchez to take over as prime minister in Friday's vote.
-Sanchez has said that he would call for snap elections should he be elected.
+Sanchez has said that he would call for snap elections should he become Prime Minister.

-Rajoy was greeted with applause by his fellow Popular Party members as he arrived in the chamber where lawmakers were debating the motion of no confidence.
+Rajoy was greeted with applause by his fellow Popular Party members as he arrived in the chamber where lawmakers were debating the motion of no confidence Friday morning.

-In his brief address -- perhaps his last Spain's leader -- he also thanked those in his party and the Spanish people.
+Visibly moved as he gave what may be his last address as Spain's leader, he also thanked those in his party and the Spanish people.
 "It has been an honor to be the Prime Minister of Spain, it has been an honor to leave a better Spain than I found," he said.

 "I wish my substitute could say the same when his day comes, for the good of Spain."

+Before Rajoy's arrival, Rafael Hernando, spokesman for the Popular Party in Parliament, asked Sanchez to withdraw the vote of no confidence, saying that he was proud of Rajoy as Prime Minister.
+"He is an honest man who has worked tirelessly to rebuild a country that the PSOE left devastated," he said.

+However, Margarita Robles, spokeswoman for the Socialist Party in Parliament said: "Spain does not deserve a prime minister who is not here and who lies in the courts of justice to cover corruption."

 On Thursday, Rajoy chose not to attend a parliamentary debate on his future, when several opposition parties openly said their lawmakers would vote against him.
-That means 180 of parliament's 350 members, a clear majority, will voice their lack of confidence in the leader.
+That meant 180 of parliament's 350 members, a clear majority, would voice their lack of confidence in the leader.

 Rajoy's Popular Party has been plagued with corruption allegations for years.
 Rajoy has faced the humiliation of testifying in cases against members of his party, though he has not been among the accused.